Red Rock Dreaming

 I watched the sky change hues as dusk progressed and turned into twilight and then night.
 A lizard pressed its body up and down — almost like reptilian push-ups — and I noticed more lizards scurrying about.
 As darkness fell, insects and other creatures began their nightly show.
 The insect calls and nighttime noises intensified to a crescendo, a chorus for us campers to enjoy.

 Subdued shades of blue and yellow enwrapped the sky.
-The temperature slowly dropped as the bright colors of the rocks slowly became muted, and blackness enveloped the campground.
-Evening's warm, friendly embrace had arrived — a reward for making it through a scorching, parched desert day.
+The temperature gradually dropped as the bright colors of the rocks slowly became muted, and blackness enveloped the campground.
+Evening's cooler, friendly embrace had arrived — a reward for making it through a scorching, parched desert day.